Francisco Tenamaztle: The Mixtón War

 Emboldened, the Indians led by Tenamaztle attacked Guadalajara in September but were repulsed.
 The Indian army retired to Nochistlan and other strongpoints.
 The Spanish authorities were now thoroughly alarmed and feared that the revolt would spread.
 They assembled a force of 450 Spaniards and 30 to 60 thousand Aztec, Tlaxcalan and other Indians and under Viceroy Mendoza invaded the land of the Caxcanes.
 With his overwhelming force, Mendoza reduced the Indian strongholds one-by-one in a war of no quarter.
 On November 9, 1541, he captured the city of Nochistlan and Tenamaztle—but the Indian leader later escaped.
 In early 1542 the stronghold of Mixton fell to the Spaniards and the rebellion was over.
 The aftermath of the Caxcan's defeat was that "thousands were dragged off in chains to the mines, and many of the survivors (mostly women and children) were transported from their homelands to work on Spanish farms and haciendas.
 By the viceroy's order men, women and children were seized and executed, some by cannon fire, some torn apart by dogs, and others stabbed.
 The reports of the excessive violence against civilian Indians caused the Council of the Indies to undertake a secret investigation into the conduct of the viceroy.

 With the defeat, Tenamaztle, Guaxicar, another leader, and their followers, retreated into the mountains of Nayarit where they lived in hiding for nine years.
 This area, primarily occupied by the Cora people, did not come under the complete control of the Spanish until 1722, the last bastion of Indian opposition to Spanish rule in Nueva Galicia.
 In 1551, Tenamaztle voluntarily surrendered to the Bishop of Nueva Galicia who brought him to Mexico City.
 After an investigation, on August 12, 1552 Spanish authorities established his identity as the leader of the Caxcanes in the Mixton War and on November 17 he was ordered to be sent for trial to Spain.

 Trial in Spain

-In Spain, Tenamaztle was imprisoned in Valladolid and later took up residence in a Dominican monastery.
+In Spain, Tenamaztle was imprisoned in Valladolid, (now Morelia), and later took up residence in a Dominican monastery.
 Here he met Bartolomé de las Casas who helped him plead his case.
 The wheels of justice rolled slowly and it was July 1, 1555 before he had an opportunity to present his case to the King and the Council of the Indies.